k0r0p/CostOfActiveCaseFinding/README.md

 Cost of Active Case Finding
 =======================
-This is the public repository for source code from the manuscript "How Much is TB Screening Worth?
-Estimating the Value of Active Case Finding for Tuberculosis" (in review).
+This is the public repository for source code from the manuscript "How much is TB Screening Worth?
+Estimating the Value of Active Case Finding for Tuberculosis in South Africa, China, and India" (in review).
 While I have tried to comment relavent portions, it is not perfect and is released in the sprit of ["Publish your code, it's good enough"](http://www.nature.com/news/2010/101013/full/467753a.html).
+If you have any questions about the code please feel free to conact me at azman@jhu.edu.